Testing, Testing, 123

 Once deployed, an application lives on the ledger forever.
 Consequently, it's important to consider every edge case and rigorously test your code.
 There are a number of tools and techniques you can use.

-Running a Devnet - Deploy and execute on a local devnet.
+- Running a Devnet - Deploy and execute on a full local devnet backed by snarkOS.

 Unit and Integration Testing